 Each Facilitated Discussion will be summarized and notes will be prepared by the Facilitator that will then be reviewed by you and the instructor.
 This is done at the end of the Facilitated Discussion.
 If you do not agree with the summary, note your disagreement and what you disagree with on the Summary of Discussion form.
 The Summary notes will be emailed to you one or two business days after the meeting.
 If you have any concerns about the information on the Summary of Discussion Form, please notify the Academic Integrity Office immediately.

 After the Facilitated Discussion is held, your instructor or DDM will decide whether you engaged in Academic Misconduct or not.
 If they decide that you have not behaved with academic integrity the instructor will also tell you what penalty is being applied.
 You should receive the decision within five working days after the Facilitated Discussion.
 If you do not agree with the decision, you have the opportunity to appeal it.
 This must be done within ten working days of when you received the decision.

 If you are found to have engaged in Academic Misconduct your Chair/Program Director and the Registrar will be informed.
-A Disciplinary Notation (DN) will be automatically placed on the University’s internal academic record.
-If you are an undergraduate or Chang School student the DN will be removed from your internal record when you graduate.
-For graduate students the DN will normally remain on the internal record.
-The DN will NOT be placed on your transcript.
+A Disciplinary Notation (DN) will be automatically placed on the University’s internal Academic Record.
+If you are an Undergraduate or Chang School student the DN will be removed from your internal record when you graduate.
+For Graduate students the Disciplinary Action (DA) will normally remain on the internal record and Transcript and cannot be removed.